-Working with IME this year as a peer education coordinator has taught me so many skills.
-I have learned about public speaking and networking skills with faculty and students.
+Working with IME as a peer education coordinator has taught me so many skills, including public speaking and networking with faculty and students.
 IME has also given me a community that surrounds me with love and support.

 What three words would you use to describe L&C?

 What’s your favorite class?
 How has it expanded your knowledge?

 My favorite class was Fiction Writing 200 with Professor Pauls Toutonghi because it allowed me to explore different styles in creative writing.
 This class helped improve my writing skills, and I felt that I was able to express myself in ways that I could not in other classes.
 Our final project was to write a short story, and Pauls really encouraged me to explore themes that were personal and controversial.
 Pauls was supportive and enthusiastic about my writing which gave me confidence and helped me be more comfortable around other professors.